vo1x/Windows-Debloat-Guide/README.md

 ## FAQs

-1. Can Windows revert these changes?
+1. **Can Windows revert these changes?**

-**->** Yes, Windows can and will revert these changes whenever a major update is installed.
+    Yes, Windows can and will revert these changes whenever a major update is installed.
 Users who've disabled Windows Updates should be unaffected.

-2. Will this hinder my daily workflow?
+2. **Will this hinder my daily workflow?**

-**->** In most cases this shouldn't affect your daily workflow.
+    In most cases this shouldn't affect your daily workflow.
 However, as we've disabled quite a lot of "features" some users may be affected.
 So it's highly recommended you do not skip anything mentioned in the guide.